 In particular, individuals or organizations acquiring M2M nodes can subscribe to a contract with an M2M Service provider (M2M Service Subscription) under which they enrol their M2M nodes (e.g. using identifiers pre-provisioned on the nodes, such as Node-ID).
-This in turn may require an M2M Service provisioning step (including Security provisioning) that takes place on the target M2M nodes themselves, for which interoperable procedures are specified by oneM2M (see section A.1).
+This in turn may require an M2M Service provisioning step (including Security provisioning) that takes place on the target M2M nodes themselves, for which interoperable procedures are specified by oneM2M.
 Following M2M service provisioning, the nodes can be identified and authenticated by an M2M Authentication Function for association with an M2M Service Subscription, whose properties reflect the contractual agreement established between their owner and the M2M Service Provider.

-Similarly, It shall be possible for an M2M Service Provider to mandate that application accessing M2M services be provisioned with security credentials used to authorize specific operations to instantiated applications (see section A.2).
+Similarly, it can be possible for an M2M Service Provider to mandate that application accessing M2M services be provisioned with security credentials used to authorize specific operations to instantiated applications.
 This step facilitates the deployment and management of applications that are instantiated in great numbers, as it enables all instances of an application to be managed through common security policies that are set once for all.
 It also enables to keep control over applications issued by untrusted sources.